Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Pho Gia Truyen Bat Dan: Best Pho in Hanoi Old Quarter

 MAP.
-If you are wondering where to eat in the Hanoi Old Quarter, make sure Pho Gian Truyen Bat Dan is on your list!
+If you are wondering where to eat in the Hanoi Old Quarter, make sure Pho Gian Truyen Bat Dan is on your list.
 It was the first Pho we ate in Hanoi – and it still ranks as one of the very best!
-The local, family-run Hanoi Old Quarter restaurant – which has been in business for the last 60 years – has perfected the art of Pho.
-It is so popular in Hanoi that both locals and tourists queue up for a bowl (seriously, expect wait times of about 5-20 minutes).
+The family-run Hanoi Old Quarter restaurant – which has been in business for nearly 70 years – has perfected the art of Pho.

 Only open for breakfast (6am -10am) and dinner (6pm – 8:30pm), they serve three variations of Pho: Tai Nam (slices of medium rare beef steak and beef flank), Tai (medium rare beef steak) and Chin (beef brisket).
 Patrons place their order at the small glass kiosk, wait for their soup and eat on the low plastic stools.
 It’s a classic Hanoi experience!

-Pro Tip: Pho Gia Tryuen Bat Dan is just down the street from two sprawling Bia Hoi bars (which we talk more about at the end of the post!).
-And, a bowl of Pho just happens to be a perfect dinner for a big night out in Hanoi!
+Pro Tip: Pho Gia Tryuen Bat Dan is just down the street from two sprawling Bia Hoi bars, which we talk more about at the end of the post.

 #2 XOI XEO